dashmage/practice-python/README.md

-Some Python code that I'm keeping around.
+Some Python code that I'm keeping around for later.